 The Orange River-Karoo Conservation Area (ORKCA)

-Community Empowerment, Landscape Restoration and Rewilding and Transboundary Conservation in southern Namibia
+Agency Building within Communities, Landscape Restoration and Rewilding and Transboundary Conservation in Southern Namibia

 Community-driven models underpinned by the latest in technological innovation, conservation science and good governance.

 A scalable community-managed conservation approach with nature based solutions at the core.

 Partner and purchase adjoining land to create connecting habitat

 Inclusive capacity sharing and co-governing with local communities, revenue generating activities

 Protect wildlife, prevent poaching, research and continually learn